CrashCumber/links_helper_bot/README.md

-# TELEGRAM LINK MANAGER BOT
+# TELEGRAM LINK BOT
 ## About
+This bot can shorten your links.

-Bot name: LinkManager
+Bot name: ShortenLink
-Link for bot: t.me/itmybotttikBo
+Link for bot:  t.me/ShortenLinksManagerBot

 It has options:

 - `/help` - see commands.
 - `/last` - 10 last links.
-- `{url}` - shorten url.
+- `{url}` - url to shorten.
+- `/start` - first command to start using bot.

 If your url is valid bot return error.
 Otherwise it return warning.

 All links\` and users\` data save in database.Structure your can see in `models.py`